quayzar/dependency-scanner/README.md

  2. For each dependency, determine:
   * current version used by the project
   * latest upstream version
-  * if there are any Common Vulnerabilities and Exposures (CVEs) affecting the dependency
+  * if there are any Common Vulnerabilities and Exposures (CVEs) affecting the current version of the dependency
  3. Return the data in a manner that communicates the issue we're trying to solve:
-  * what dependencies (at what versions) are in use
+  * what dependencies (and version) are in use
   * whether any of these dependencies are out of date (a more recent version exists)
   * whether any of these dependencies contain a known CVE